Moon-794/Mr-Mollusc-Server/README.md

 [3.0] Skills

-I would like skills to be both plentiful and grindy, EU has like a million skills which is far too much, but I like the idea that it's not really expected to max a skill.
+I would like skills to be both plentiful and grindy, EU has like a million skills which is far too much, but I like the idea that it's not really expected to max a skill because it would realistically take so long.

 A skills max level will be capped at 255.
-There will be less unlocks/level due to it just being too much content, but an emphasis on incremental stat boosts to skill related activities would be nice.
+There will be less unlocks/level due to it just being too much content, but an emphasis on incremental stat boosts to skill related activities would be nice, and serve as a way to continue training despite having technically "unlocked" everything.

-Experience to level will follow OSRS and be exponential, however probably not to the same "doubling every 7 levels" extent.
+Experience to level will follow OSRS and be exponential, however probably not to the same "doubling every 7 levels" extent, as that would be far too much.

 [3.1] List of Skills